Chronology

 Uses an opaque projector to trace a large image of Mickey Mouse on son Mitchell’s bedroom wall.

-Abstract Expressionist style appears in paintings, which include renderings of cartoon characters such as Mickey Mouse, Donald Duck and Bugs Bunny.
-Later recalls that these canvases were used as drop cloths for first Pop-inspired works.
+Abstract Expressionist style appears in paintings.
+Later recalls that these canvases were used as drop cloths for first Pop-inspired works.34Oral history interview with Roy Lichtenstein by Clare Bell, 1993, RLF Archives.

 Style changes to a lyrical abstraction with hatched brushwork featuring images found in books of eighteenth-century French salon paintings of François Boucher, Jean-Baptiste Greuze, Antoine Watteau and rococo oils of Jean-Honoré Fragonard, among others.